ArthurSudbrackIbarra/cloney-documentation/docs/creators/reusable-blocks.md

 In this example, we're referencing the `"greeting"` reusable block and passing the value of an arbitrary variable called `name` as an argument to the block.
 This enables us to customize the content of the `"greeting"` block based on the specific value provided when it's used.

-It's essential to pass the necessary data to your reusable blocks via the context to ensure that you can access and use them effectively within the `define` functions.
-The context passed to a `define` function defines the scope of data and variables that can be accessed within the block, and each function has its own scope.
+It's essential to pass the necessary data to your reusable blocks via the context to ensure that you can access and use them effectively within the `define` structures.
+The context passed to a `define` structure defines the scope of data and variables that can be accessed within the block, and each structure has its own scope.

 ### The `include` Function